danjac/blog-eo/posts/dokku_hetzner_deploy.md

 This should cost around 5-6 EUR a month.
 You can scale up to more memory/CPU if needed or purchase a [volume](https://docs.hetzner.com/cloud/volumes/getting-started/creating-a-volume) if you need a much larger disk space (or just go with S3).
 You can also, for a little extra, make snapshots or add automated backups.
 Consult the [Hetzner documentation](https://docs.hetzner.com/cloud/servers/getting-started/enabling-backups) for more information on this - for now we just want to get our site up and running.

 Make sure to add your SSH key at this stage.
-Once you've created the project you can add the firewalls.

 ![SSH key](/img/hetzner_ssh_key.png)

-### Add firewalls
+### Configure firewalls

 You will need these firewalls: